jay-kav/Trip-Planner/user_manual/user_manual.md

 ### 3.6 Leaving a Trip

-**Conditions**
+**To leave a Trip:**
-1. Must be in a specific trip.
+1. You must select into the trip you want to leave.
-2. Cannot be the owner of the trip.
+2. You cannot be the owner of the trip.

 Leave Trip: